gameflorist/dunedynasty/README.md

 - [___Dune II - The Maker___](https://dune2themaker.fundynamic.com/): Another _Dune II_ remake with modern features and upscaled graphics.
 Also deviates quite a bit from the original's look and feel.
 - There is also a [___Dune II mod for OpenRA___](https://github.com/OpenRA/d2/wiki), an open source engine for the early _Command & Conquer_ games.
 - _Dune II_ is also perfectly playable using [DOSBox](https://dosbox-staging.github.io/).
-- There is a well done _Dune II_ clone for Android on [Google Play Store](https://play.google.com/store/apps/details?id=de.morphbot.dune).

 _Dune Dynasty_'s unique selling points are probably it's faithfulness to the look and feel of the original (due to it basing on an [engine re-creation](https://github.com/OpenDUNE/OpenDUNE) of the original) combined with many control modernizations, it's support for [fan-generated campaigns](#custom-campaigns), [various music soundtracks](#external-music-sets) and multiplayer.